Jobsite Safety and the Coronavirus (COVID-19)

 - Stay at home if you are sick.

-- If you develop signs and symptoms of COVID-19 while at work, immediately isolate yourself from other workers and contact your supervisor.
+- If you experience symptoms while at work, immediately isolate yourself from other workers and contact your supervisor.

 - Wash your hands often – with soap and water for at least 20 seconds.

 - Use hand sanitizer with at least 60 percent alcohol when soap and water are not available.

 - Cover your cough or sneeze with a tissue if possible or your upper sleeve or elbow, not your hands.
 Dispose of tissues in the trash after one use.

 - Avoid touching your eyes, nose or mouth with unwashed hands.

 - STOP hand shaking – use other non-contact methods of greeting.

 - Disinfect frequently touched surfaces such as door knobs, tables, handles, rails.

 - Observe the 6-foot rule – keep a minimum of six feet between you and your co-worker if at all possible before, during and after work.